 Email authentication helps keep your business’s email from being used in phishing schemes because it notifies you if someone spoofs your company’s email.
 If you get that notification, take these actions:

-Report the scam to local law enforcement, the FBI’s Internet Crime Complaint Center at IC3.gov, and the FTC at FTC.gov/Complaint.
-You can also forward phishing emails to email@example.com (an address used by the FTC) and to firstname.lastname@example.org (an address used by the Anti-Phishing Working Group, which includes ISPs, security vendors, financial institutions, and law enforcement agencies).
+Report the scam to local law enforcement, the FBI’s Internet Complaint Crimes Center at IC3.gov, and the FTC at FTC.gov/Complaint.
+You can also forward phishing emails to email@example.com (an address used by the Anti-Phishing Working Group, which includes ISPs, security vendors, financial institutions, and law enforcement agencies).

 Notify your customers

 If you find out scammers are impersonating your business, tell your customers as soon as possible — by mail, email, or social media.
 If you email your customers, send an email without hyperlinks.
 You don’t want your notification email to look like a phishing scam.
 Remind customers not to share any personal information through email or text.
 If your customers’ data was stolen, direct them to IdentityTheft.gov to get a recovery plan.